 Tip 2: Public Transportation in Rome

 I have stayed in the city for 4 days and 3 nights.
 I have bought a 72-hour transportation ticket that costs 18 euros.
 This ticket gave me access to use all the city’s public transportation like buses, trams and metro.
-A one way ticket (75 mins from the validation) costs around less 2 euros.
+A one-way ticket (75 mins from the validation) costs around less than 2 euros.
 When buying a ticket, you have to validate it to any machines found inside the bus, tram or metro/train stations to avoid fines.
 Expect random ticket inspections.
 I have travelled mostly by tram and metro in visiting famous attractions of Rome.
-During summer, there's really a lot of tourists.
+During summer, there are a lot of tourists.
 Public transportation most of the time are crowded.
-So a great advise is to be attentive always.
+So great advice is to be attentive always.
 Be aware of pickpockets.